Deploying your Streamlit dashboard with Heroku

 Deploy your Streamlit application using Heroku, a platform as a service (PaaS)

 Streamlit is an open-source Python framework that allows you to create beautiful interactive websites for Machine Learning and Data Science projects without needing to have any web development skills.

-It achieves this by allowing you to create a website by only adding a few Streamlit function calls to an existing python projects/experiments.
-For more information check out my first article on Streamit that walks you through how it works.
+It achieves this by allowing you to create a website by only adding a few Streamlit function calls to existing python projects/experiments.
+For more information, check out my first article on Streamlit, which walks you through how it works.

 In this article, I want to show you how to deploy a Streamlit application with Heroku, a platform as a service (PaaS) allowing you to run applications written in multiple different programming languages – including Python and Ruby – on the cloud.